 If you would like to have an informational meeting with a SOAR representative as you weigh your college options, please email SOAR@furman.edu.
 We are available for in-person meetings, virtual Zoom meetings, phone calls, or email, and would be happy to speak with you and your family!

-The Student Office for Accessibility Resources (SOAR) created the Early Orientation Program for incoming students registered with SOAR.
+The Student Office for Accessibility Resources (SOAR) created the FIND Furman Program for incoming students registered with SOAR.

 It is important to start early as you prepare to handle your food allergies at Furman.

 Managing chronic illness can be overwhelming, but we don't want it to interfere with your success at Furman.